xhacker14x/healthnow-api/README.md

 } <br />
 <br />
 NOTE:
-Make sure the ids you pass are existing
+Make sure the ids you pass are existing and the method is POST

 ===View All Users===